DatSwissGuy/marvel-app/README.md

 Clone the repo, run `git submodule update --init` to initialize the submodules (Frontend and Backend Repositories).

 ## Add your Marvel API credentials
-First of all you'll need your own API credentials from the official Marvel API (https://developer.marvel.com).
-Add those credentials to the `environment.ts` file (src/environments/environment.ts) or...
+In order to fetch data from the official Marvel API (https://developer.marvel.com), you'll need to add your own API credentials.
+Add those credentials to the `environment.ts` file in the frontend repository / directory (marvel-app-frontend/src/environments/environment.ts) or...

 ...you do the same as i did and add the API credentials to `environment.prod.ts`.
 I did this out of convenience, until i find a more suitable solution.

-The environment files are found in the frontend repository / directory (marvel-app-frontend/src/environments/environment.ts).

 ```typescript